Sandara Park: 2016–present: 2NE1's disbandment, domestic film debut, first solo concert, and new agency

-In 2017, Park became the host of OnStyle's beauty program Get It Beauty, alongside Honey Lee and Gugudan's Kim Se-jeong.
+In 2017, Park became the host of OnStyle's beauty program Get It Beauty, alongside Lee Hanee, Lee Se-young and Gugudan's Kim Se-jeong.
 Park then starred alongside Han Jae-suk in her domestic debut film One Step.
 Billed as the Korean remake of Begin Again, she portrayed Si-hyun, a convenience store part-timer who seeks out a mysterious melody she hears every night in her dreams, and meets the producer of an Internet broadcasting program who tries to help her find out the music.
 The film premiered in South Korea on April 6, 2017, and opened on May 10, in the Philippines.
 She received acting praise from its director, Jeon Jae-hong, who noted that she only had one retake during the filming process due to her professionalism.
 Park participated in another OnStyle project titled Relationship Appeal, where she reviewed trending topics and travel to popular tourist spots.
 Controversy arose when rude remarks directed at Park were made during MBC's SeMoBang: All Broadcasting in the World collaboration segment with Piki Pictures mobile variety team 'This is Real'.
 As the concept, the main characters were to "overhear" the constructive criticism of everyday netizens (picked by the 'This is Real' team) by separating the two groups with a thin wall.
 Viewers who watched the program criticized the teams selection and expressed discomfort with the remarks as they were believed to be personal attacks made in a subjective way.
 Piki Pictures issued an apology soon after and MBC deleted the video featuring the incident.
 Park closed the year by performing 2NE1's past hits in a solo headlining concert, one year after the band's disbandment.